List of Pirates of the Caribbean characters: Armando Salazar

-Captain Armando Salazar is an undead pirate hunter who commands the ghost ship Silent Mary.
-He appears in the fifth film, Dead Men Tell No Tales and is portrayed by Javier Bardem.
+Captain Armando Salazar is an undead ghostly Spanish captain who commands the ghost ship Silent Mary.
+He appears in the fifth film, Dead Men Tell No Tales, and is portrayed by Javier Bardem.

-Originally an officer in the Spanish Royal Navy, Salazar sailed the seas for many years, hunting and killing pirates, and earning himself the nickname el Matador del Mar, (which means "the Butcher of the Sea").
-He was killed during a battle with the crew of Wicked Wench, commanded by a young Jack Sparrow.
-Sparrow tricked Salazar into sailing into the Devil's Triangle, where his ship sank and Salazar was killed.
-However, through the dark powers of the Triangle, Salazar and his crew were resurrected as the undead.
+Originally an officer in the Spanish Navy, Captain Salazar became a pirate hunter and sailed the seas killing pirates for many years, earning himself the nickname El Matador del Mar, meaning "The Butcher of the Sea" in Spanish.
+Young "Jack the Sparrow" tricked the pirate hunter to sail the Silent Mary in pursuit of the pirate ship Wicked Wench into the Devil's Triangle, where Salazar and his crew were killed.
+However, through the dark powers of the Triangle, Salazar's crew were resurrected as undead ghosts.

-Decades later, when Jack Sparrow gives away his magical compass, the betrayed compass retaliates by releasing Salazar and his crew from the Devil's Triangle.
-He begins hunting pirate ships and destroys several ships under the command of Hector Barbossa.
+Decades later, when Sparrow gives away his magical compass, the betrayed compass retaliates by releasing Salazar and his crew from the Devil's Triangle.
+He begins hunting pirate ships and destroys several ships of Hector Barbossa's fleet.
 Barbossa, now in possession of the compass, agrees to lead Salazar to Jack in return for amnesty for his ships.
 Salazar corners Jack on an island, but he is unable to set foot on land due to his curse.
 Barbossa goes ashore, but double-crosses Salazar and flees with Jack to search for the Trident of Poseidon.

 As Sparrow and Barbossa flee to the Trident's island, Salazar gives chase.
 He captures Henry Turner while the others reach land.
 Salazar possesses Henry, which allows him to walk on the dry land where the Trident is located.
 Once he takes hold of the Trident, he frees himself from Henry and fights Jack.
 Before Salazar can deliver the final blow to Jack, Henry destroys the Trident, which breaks all curses at sea, and makes Salazar and his crew mortal once again.

 Barbossa drops the anchor from Black Pearl to save Jack, Henry, and Carina Smyth.
-As Sparrow, Carina, and Henry climb to safety, a still-vengeful Salazar pursues them.
+As Sparrow, Carina and Henry climb to safety, a still-vengeful Salazar pursues them.
 Hector Barbossa sacrifices himself to save his daughter Carina and knocks Salazar off the anchor chain by stabbing him in the back.
 Salazar plummets and he hits his head on the anchor, which kills him for good.
 The rest of Silent Mary's crew and Barbossa drown as the walls of water close in.